AI Governance for Australian Enterprises: Procurement and Implementation Considerations

 4. Output and Accountability Governance

 Output governance establishes the controls that make this accountability manageable.
-This means defining which output types require human review before being acted upon, what validation steps apply to high-stakes outputs, how escalation works when output quality is uncertain, and who has authority to approve AI-generated content for use in specific contexts.
+This means defining which output types call for human review before being acted upon, what validation steps apply to high-stakes outputs, how escalation works when output quality is uncertain, and who has authority to approve AI-generated content for use in specific contexts.

 The practical risk of weak output governance is not that AI will produce obviously wrong answers.
 It is that AI will produce plausible answers that are subtly wrong, and that the workflow does not include a step where a qualified person would detect the error before it matters.